Data Components Overview

 When adding a new Component on a details page (aka child page) where the table that the given page’s record belongs to contains a direct connection, those table options will be visible here.
 For example, let's say we have an app with Companies and Jobs.
 Each Company has many jobs and each job belongs to a single company.

 In this case, when viewing the company, we want to see all the jobs that belong to this company.
 When adding a data component on the details page those options are available:

 You can see after the company name the description of how this connection is made.
 This is useful especially when you have more than one connection to the same table.
 In the above scenario, you can see that each job is connected to the company table using the Company field.

 Please note, any selection made under the below two options create built-in filters for the table that cannot be altered at a later time.

 Records related to this Data Table

-If there are any tables containing a second-degree connection to the given record’s table, options appear here.
-This means that there are three total tables involved, the given record’s table connected to another table that has a connection to the table(s) that appear as options under this section.
+If there are any tables containing a second-degree connection to the given record’s table, you will see that option appear here.
+This means that there are three total tables involved: the chosen record’s table connected to another table that has a connection to the table(s) that appear as options under this section.

 Another way to understand this is, options that appear here are connected to an option that is available in the records connected to this record section.